WorldHealthOrganization/covid-hcwcasecontrol/README.md

 1. Download the following:
 * R software, a free software environment for statistical computing and graphics (https://www.r-project.org/);
 * Rstudio, a free and user-friendly integrated development environment(https://www.rstudio.com/products/rstudio/download/).
-2. Download this Github repository into your *Desktop*.
+2. Download this Github repository onto your *Desktop*.
+You may do this by clicking on the green `Code` button on the right top hand corner of the page.
+In the dropdown menu, click on `Download Zip`.
+Unzip the folder named `covid-hcwcasecontrol-main` onto your *Desktop*.

 ### Preparing the data
 1. Please request for a cleaned dataset for the data you have previously shared with the WHO on the Go.Data platform (contact Mo Yin at yinm@who.int).
 The dataset will be made available in `.csv` format.
 For data security purposes, this cannot be directly retrieved from this Github repository.
-2. Save the dataset sent to you in the same folder as this Github repository on your *Desktop*.
+2. Save the dataset sent to you in the `covid-hcwcasecontrol-main` folder on your *Desktop*.
 3. Open the code `clean.data.R` in RStudio.
-Highlight all
+Highlight all lines and click on `Run` on the right upper hand corcer of the screen.
+When this finishes, you will have a cleaned set of data saved as  `cleandata.Rdata` and a participant flow chart in the `covid-hcwcasecontrol-main` folder.

+### Descriptive report
+1. If you like to generate a descriptive report, open the code `descriptive.report.Rmd ` in the `covid-hcwcasecontrol-main` folder on your *Desktop* in RStudio.
+Click on the 'Knit' button on the top of the screen.
+When this finishes, you will have the report saved as a `.html` file in the `covid-hcwcasecontrol-main` folder.